kexiZeroing/kexiZeroing.github.io/src/blog/algorithm-basics-and-leetcode-problems.md

       }

       for (let j = 0; j < word.length; j++) {
-        // replace the char with letters from [a - z] for (let k = 0; k < 26; k++) {
+        for (let k = 0; k < 26; k++) {
           let newWord = word.slice(0, j) + String.fromCharCode(k + 97) + word.slice(j + 1);
           if (wordSet.has(newWord)) {